Frequently Asked Questions

 Question: Do you offer graduate programs?

-Answer: At present, we only offer a Master’s program in Computer Science.
+Answer: We offer a Master’s program in Computer Science.

 Back to the top